 The mut1 permission is the mutable counterpart of const.
 A mut1 reference may inspect or change its value.
 During its lifetime, it promises that references borrowed from it are either a) multiple const references or b) a single usable mut1 reference. mut1 may not be shared or moved across threads.

 mut1 is typically the best permission to specify when a function or method needs a reference able to change its value.
 This is because mut1 can safely accept references that are declared as mut, uni, or mut1.
 This is more flexible than if we defined a mutable borrowed reference parameter as mut, which would not be able accept uni owning references, references to variant types, or mut1 references.

 mut1 for sum type owning references

 mut1 may also be used on owning references.
 Its main purpose is to allow multiple references to a value that guarantee that only one can modify the value at a time and only via a mut1 borrowed reference.
-This can be useful when a program needs multiple mutable allocated references to sum types which, for safety reasons, may never be mut.
+This can be useful when a program needs multiple mutable owning references to sum types which, for safety reasons, may never be mut.

 Sum types, variable-sized arrays and other types need restrictions on shared mutability for memory safety, even in single-threaded situations.
 Otherwise, it might be possible for one reference to alter the structure of the object while another reference holds an interior pointer now invalidated by the structural change.
 Unsafe things could happen if the interior pointer was then used.

 Enforcement of this guarantee requires a run-time mechanism.
 As with all runtime permissions, this means that mut1 must be specified as the permission when allocating the first reference to that value.

 opaq (opaque) declares that this reference will never be used to read or modify its value.
 It may be compared with another reference.
 It may be derived (coerced) from any reference.
-Its primary value is for invokable references to opaque structs or functions where it makes no sense to try to dereference them to see or change their data state.
+Its primary value is for references to functions or opaque values, where it makes no sense to try to dereference them to see or change their data state.

 Runtime (Synchronization) Permissions